medcloudbr/development-challenge-ten/README.md

 ## Delivery

 You MUST clone this repository to your own private repository and push your code to it.
+DO NOT FORK THIS REPOSITORY.
 When you finish it, you must send an email to cv@medcloud.com.br with your curriculum and share the private repository with github.com/medcloud-engineer.